Skip to content

 Almost had Halbe Zijlstra praising a drummer as a figurehead of our literature

-Nice, that secretary of state of hard rock and Tom Clancy.
+Nice, that secretary of state for hard rock and Tom Clancy.
 Mr Halbe Zijlstra-san has once again lived up to his change manager name in China.
 But in a slightly different way.
 In the land of eternally sealed mouths, he opened the Dutch stand at the book fair there, with a speech that once again rammed Dutch values into the Chinese.
 Anyway...

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself